 $ sudo dd bs=4M if=/home/sana/Downloads/ubuntu-20.04.2-live-server-amd64.iso of=/dev/sdb1 status=progress oflag=sync

-The command will start writing the ISO on your USB and display a status bar as follows:
+The command will start writing the ISO on your USB and display a status bar.

 After a few minutes, your bootable USB with the Ubuntu ISO written on it will be ready.

 So, of the many ways to create a bootable USB, we have looked at the Terminal application for this purpose.
 You must have seen that it does not require the installation of an additional application and takes much less time than some UI applications do.
 Through this example and many others, I have recently become an advocate of preferring the command line over the UI, even for people who are not very familiar with terminal commands.
-This is exactly why I try to explain the procedure as simple as possible.
+This is exactly why I try to explain the procedure as simply as possible.